 Organisations - voluntary or commercial - who are trying to help residents through the emergency, can ask us for volunteers to help them deliver services for which they don’t charge.
 Email firstname.lastname@example.org and each request will be considered.

 There are many people in our community who have the funds to buy food and are able to continue supporting local business, but are not able to leave their homes,

 Find out how you can help the people around you safely who are unable to go shopping for themselves.

 Support from libraries

-Libraries in York are working to deliver more online services, including:
+Libraries are now closed across York, with virtual service in place - they're working to deliver more online services, including: